CloudLabs-Samples/EduLabs/AWS/alertlogic/lab.md

     ![](images/region.png)

-## 02 - Identify different threats, alerts in Alertlogic console
+## 02 - Identify different threats, incidents in Alertlogic console

 1. In a browser, open a new tab and sign in to the **AlertLogic Console** using the sign-in link https://console.alertlogic.com/#/login